-- minimum 30 days of practice in primary/lower secondary schools supervised and assessed - pedagogy and pupil-related skills, 30 credits - subject I (a school subject as the master's degree subject), 90 credits - subject I (pedagogy or special needs education as the master's degree subject), 60 credits, and subject II or III, 30 credits, building on the 60 credits obtained in Years 1-3 - (2) The course of study should include three to four school subjects.
-All school subjects should be profession-orientated teacher education subjects, they should include subject didactics, and they should correspond to a school subject listed in the current primary and lower secondary curriculum. - (3) All subjects should include initial education.
-Particular emphasis should be placed on basic literacy and numeracy. - (4) Theory of science and scientific method should be introduced at an early stage of the programme.
-There should be proression on this topic for the duration of the programme.
+- minimum 30 days of practice in primary/lower secondary schools supervised and assessed - pedagogy and pupil-related skills , 30 credits - subject I (a school subject as the master's degree subject), 90 credits or - subject I (pedagogy or special needs education as the master's degree subject), 60 credits, and subject II or III, 30 credits, building on the 60 credits obtained in Years 1-3

+(2) The course of study should include two to three school subjects.
+All school subjects should be profession-orientated teacher education subjects, they should include subject didactics, and they should correspond to a school subject listed in the current primary and lower secondary curriculum.

+(3) Theory of science and scientific method should be introduced at an early stage of the programme.
+There should be progression on this topic for the duration of the programme.